 Press Releases and Public Information

 The Choir is under the direction of Principal Conductor, Dr. Ken Peterson.
-The Choir’s Artistic Director and pianist is Tami Creamer with Karen Kennedy at the organ.
-For more information go to HeritageChoir.org, Facebook, YouTube, and Instagram. .###
+Its Artistic Director and accompanist is Tami Creamer with Karen Kennedy at the organ and Jennifer Redfearn at the piano.

 (Press Contact: Debra Wager.
 775-220-7553)